-SBCCD and the College will take a proactive approach to the security and safety of the campus including designing outdoor and building space using CPTED (Crime Prevention through Environmental Design) design principles and best practices for creating secure environments.
+SBCCD and the College will take a proactive approach to the security and safety of the campus including designing outdoor and building space using CPTED (Crime Prevention through Environmental Design) design principals and best practices for creating secure environments.
 This approach will be augmented with electronic security and safety systems.
 Projects to upgrade systems can be done as new buildings and site areas are built, as existing facilities are renovated, or as specific security systems are brought on line.
-The implementation of these upgrades should be coordinated with the SBCCD Police and a campus-wide safety and security plan.
+The implementation of these upgrades should be coordinated with the campus police and a campuswide safety and security plan.